 - Somvanshi, A. and Verma, A. (2020).
 Another brick off the wall: Improving construction and demolition waste management in Indian cities.
 Centre for Science and Environment, New Delhi.

-2.5 Ensure responsible business practices and the preservation of social and environmental value
+2.5 Ensure responsible business practices and the preservation of social and environmental value shared inputs and infrastructure, market access and support.

 2.5.1 Consider a clustering approach